irglbriz/goban_to_sgf/README.md

 ## Motivation

-After doing a course on deep neural nets introducing me to Python and Tensorflow I wanted to get my hands dirty with a project of my own.
+Since I'm trying to transition to a programming position I wanted to get my hands dirty with a project of my own.

 Go is my guilty pleasure and I often find myself taking pictures of interesting problems, but am too lazy to set up the position again later for analysis.

-I figured since the preexisting solutions struggle with corner detection why not try to automate that as well as possible.
-This should present an opportunity to learn some OpenCV, Blender and another machine learning framework like Pytorch or Keras on the way.

 ## Installation

-You need to have Blender (tested with 2.7.9) installed and use Anaconda to create the environment from the yaml file.
+Use Anaconda to create the environment from the yaml file.

 ```bash
 git clone https://github.com/irglbriz/goban_to_sgf